 - Shirt bottom hem: very regular.

-- Buttonholes: good density, nice relief, but they could be a little better “cleaned” and are not always entirely open.
+- Buttonholes: nice density, nice relief, but they could be a little better “cleaned” and are not always completely open.

 Details

 - Buttons: thick plastic, imitation mother-of-pearl.
 No reinforcement tail.
-Stitched parallel.
+Sewn parallel.
 Nothing special, then.

 - Reinforcement swallows: rounded in shape.
-Well done.
+Well made.

 - Patterns aligned with each other: correct.

-- Throat: simple, lined with a fine iron-on for hold.
-Interesting to give more hold to a formal shirt which will be subject to twisting and rubbing in the pants.
+- Throat: simple, lined with a thin iron-on adhesive for support.
+Useful for giving more support to a formal shirt that will be subject to twisting and rubbing in the pants.

 Style and appearance

 On the Lanieri configurator, I first chose a fabric.
-I chose this material because it seemed perfect for an elegant shirt, which creases little but breathes enough to be worn even in warmer weather.
+I chose this material because it seemed perfect to me to have an elegant shirt, which creases little but breathes enough to be worn even in warmer weather .

 And, of course, no embroidery...